samhyams/samhyams.github.io/_posts/2025-07-30-asymmetric-tandem-wing.md

 ![Quad 1](DSC02782.jpg)
 ![Quad 2](DSC02783.jpg)

 Although I had expected some loss in performance from adding the glider as a payload, the effect was more serious than I thought.
 Several flights were unsuccessful as the quad couldn't leave ground effect, or would lose lift during climbout.
-Initiaslly I thought this could be due to the glider wings blocking the quad prop downstream streamtube, so I hung the glider from a piece of string.
+Initially I thought this could be due to the glider wings blocking the quad prop downstream streamtube, so I hung the glider from a piece of string.
 This also didn't help much, and particularly on a windy day the weight caused some issues with control of both the quad and glider.
 The few successful drops ended in no control of the glider, with several CG positions tried.
 Ultimately, I decided to abandon the quad release idea as I wanted to further develop the design and the quad clearly didn't have the lifting capacity for a larger payload.

+{% include embed/youtube.html id='4b7p_uWgydE' %}

 ## Version 2

 Despite not proving out the viability using the small glider, I pushed ahead with a larger powered prototype.
 After building my second version of the oblique wing earlier this year, I wanted to try something other than a fully 3D printed model, so I returned to foamboard as the material for the wings, with a carbon boom similar to the glider.
 It's been a long while since working with foamboard, so the first attempt at building was very poor.
-On the second attempt, I found the paper face skin on the Hobbycraft foamboard was attached with a very water-soluble glue, so a small amount of dampening caused the face to be peeled off relatvely easiely.
+On the second attempt, I found the paper face skin on the Hobbycraft foamboard was attached with a very water-soluble glue, so a small amount of dampening caused the face to be peeled off relatively easily.
 Removing the inner paper face and scoring the foam at the points of maximum curvature made forming the foamboard to the ribs straightforward.
 The ribs were simple 3D printed parts from a NACA2421 airfoil, chosen to minimise the amount of sharp curvature for foamboard forming.
 The all up weight was about 900 g, with a 3S battery and motor from my original ASW28 model.

 ![Version 2](DSC02786.jpg)
 ![Version 2](DSC02787.jpg)

-The first flight attempts with 3S were not very promising, and with the weather closing in I rushed to attempt the maiden flight.
-This first flight
+With the weather closing in I rushed to attempt the maiden flight.
+Using FBWA, I added slight constant nose up input on a transmitter switch for basic pitch hold during takeoff.
+The first attempt resulted in a roll to the left and a response which seemed like the aircraft was slightly tail heavy.
+Adjusting the CG, I attempted another flight which was a little more promising but ended with a sharp nose up pitch movement into a stall.
+As the aircraft felt quite underpowered on 3S, I changed to a 4S battery and tried a third flight on another day after a few minor repairs, but this final flight was just a sharp torque roll into the ground immediately after launch.

+{% include embed/youtube.html id='g7N3k4Vhg-M' %}

+In hindsight perhaps the 3S setup would have been more successful if I had tweaked the takeoff climb angle, as the second flight was the most promising of the three.
+In that flight, the sharp pitch up leading to stall could have been caused a strong gust which were increasing in strength and frequency as the inclement weather rolled in.
+Prior to that, the climb had been relatively stable suggesting the CG was OK, so a lower climb angle could have allowed enough airspeed to build up to be more resilient to gusts and otherwise avoid a stall.

+Overall I wasn't particularly impressed with either of the models I made for this test and I'm reminded why it's been so many years since I've built a foamboard model.
+Although the test flights showed little success, I won't rule out returning to this concept with some more thought in the future.